igor47/dcsm/README.md

 A common issue with such projects -- <b>what the heck do you do with the secrets?</b>

-`dcsn` allows you to store your secrets, encrypted, in a file in the git repo.
+`dcsm` allows you to store your secrets, encrypted, in a file in the git repo.
-When your `docker compose` starts, `dcsn` will decrypt the secrets and inject them into any `*.template` files in your repo.
+When your `docker compose` starts, `dcsm` will decrypt the secrets and inject them into any `*.template` files in your repo.

 ## Usage